DSaunders/DSaunders.github.io/_posts/2015-03-04-efficient-string-manipulation-in-csharp.markdown

 <ol>
 	<li>A new <code>StringBuilder</code> is created.
 This contains a buffer to hold the string it will produce</li>
 	<li>For each <code>.Append(someString)</code> operation, <code>someString</code> is added to the <code>StringBuilder</code>'s internal buffer</li>
-	<li>If the buffer is too small to hold the string, it is expanded (or another <code>StringBuilder</code> is created, see later)</li>
+	<li>If the buffer is too small to hold the string, the buffer is expanded (see 'Large Strings' to find out how this happens)</li>
 	<li>When <code>.ToString()</code> is called on the <code>StringBuilder</code>, a <i>real</i> string is generated from the <code>StringBuilder</code>'s internal buffer</li>
 </ol>

-Using ``StringBuilder``, there are no additional string allocations.
-In fact, there are no new memory allocations at all unless the internal buffer isn't big enough and needs to grow.
+Using ``StringBuilder``, there are no additional string allocations until ``.ToString()`` is called.
 This is much more efficient when concatinating multiple strings in a loop.

 #String.Format